oauth-xx/oauth2/gemfiles/README.md

 # History

+This document will become out-of-date quickly, but remains historically relevant until such time as this gem is released with support for non-EOL Ruby only.

 `faraday` v0.17.3 is the first version that stops using `&Proc.new` for block forwarding, and thus is the oldest version oauth2 is compatible with.